 The following are the differences between formal and informal groups:

-- The formal groups are deliberately created by the organization, whereas the informal groups are established voluntarily.
+- The formal groups are deliberately created by the organisation, whereas the informal groups are established voluntarily.

 - The formal groups are big in size as compared to an informal group.
 Moreover, there can be sub-groups in a single formal group.